 The directors evaluate estimates and judgements incorporated into the financial statements based on historical knowledge and best available current information.
-Estimates assume a reasonable expectation of future events and are based on current trends and economic data, obtained both internally and externally to the company.
+Estimates assume a reasonable expectation of future events and are based on current trends and economic data, obtained both internally and externally to the Company.

-In particular, information about significant areas of estimation uncertainty and critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements are described in this note under the heading of 'Provisions: Outstanding claims liability', 'Provisions: Deferred claims liability' and 'Liability adequacy test'.
+In particular, information about significant areas of estimation uncertainty and critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements are described in this note under the following headings:

+- Liability adequacy test;

+- Outstanding claims liability; and

+- Deferred claims liability.